 practitioner before making any changes.

 Yes, absolutely !
-Here are a few tactics I use when eating at restaurants - whether for business or pleasure!
+Of course your individual choices should be discussed with your healthcare practitioner for your safety.
+To that end, here are a few tactics I use when eating at restaurants - whether for business or pleasure!

 Definitely.
-Believe it or not, when I was in private practice, almost every single patient complained about bloating.
+Believe it or not, I encounter may people who complain about bloating.
 The tricky part is, though, that even though bloating is very common, it is not very specific.
-This means there are multiple causes for bloating.
+This means there are multiple causes for bloating, including potential fatal causes - keep reading!

 Eating delicious, wholesome food is one of life’s greatest pleasures, and one everyone deserves.
-Jessica DeLuise’s Kitchenista Cooking Club takes the guesswork out of cooking and eating for wellness.
-From live virtual cooking lessons, personalized Q&A sessions, yummy recipes, ingredient lists, and your own Facebook kitchenista community, club membership is a cooking class, community, accountability and wellness coaching all rolled into one.
-Oh!
-And did we mention that you get all this for just $24.95/month?
+Jessica DeLuise takes the guesswork out of cooking and eating for wellness.
+From live virtual cooking lessons, ability for Q/A, yummy recipe ideas, ingredient lists, and your own kitchenista community!
+Join in for the monthly cooking class and follow along, share, and connect on social media!